Explore the Most Beautiful Beaches of Aruba

 This boutique property sits across from Eagle Beach.
 It offers Dutch-Caribbean charm with a relaxed, intimate feel.
 The friendly service and quiet setting make it ideal for couples.

 Every room at the Tamarijn faces the ocean.
 Plus, the calm water along Druif Beach makes it great for relaxing swims.
-The resort shares amenities with Divi Aruba.
+The resort shares amenities with the Divi.
 So, this adds more dining and activity options.

 Manchebo Beach Resort & Spa ⭐⭐⭐